Synthesizing Computable Functions from Rational Specifications over Infinite Words

-The proof of \cref{thm:gametofunc} is comprised of two parts.
-First, we show that if Eve has a winning strategy in $\mathcal G_\mathcal T$, then $R(\mathcal T)$ is uniformizable by a continuous computable function $f$ (recall that every computable function is also continuous), see \cref{lemma:strat2func}.
+The proof comprises two parts.
+First, we show that if Eve has a winning strategy in $\mathcal G_\mathcal T$, then $R(\mathcal T)$ is uniformizable by a computable function~$f$, see \cref{lemma:strat2func}.
+Secondly, we show that the function~$f$ is also computable by a 2DFT, see \cref{lemma:strat22DFT}.